-The Office of Church Relations and Student Development maintains a regularly updated list of job openings and principal employers of Nazarene Bible College students.
+The student development office maintains a regularly updated list of job openings and principal employers of Nazarene Bible College students.
 Employment opportunities listed in the classified section of The Gazette of Colorado Springs can be accessed on the Internet at www.gazette.com.